Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 • If you spot a slug or snail on your lettuce, pick it up and move it to a part of the garden where it cannot do as much damage.
 I have a wild area in my garden, where slugs and snails are welcome.
 The best time to do that is a couple of hours after dusk.
 You might need to use a torch.

 • Like other aphids, these are also ‘farmed’ by ants, who like to drink the honeydew the aphids produce.
-So if you notice a lot of ants around your lettuce, root aphis might be in the soil
+So if you notice a lot of ants around your lettuce, root aphids might be in the soil

 When it comes to aphids, prevention is the most effective thing to do, especially when they are underground and therefore not visible above ground.
-Here are some tips on how to prevent and aphid attack on your lettuce roots:
+Here are some tips on how to prevent an aphid attack on your lettuce roots:

-• Root aphids prefer dry conditions, so regular watering, especially in dry weather will minimise the risk of an infestation.
+• Root aphids prefer dry conditions, so regular watering, especially in dry weather, will minimise the risk of an infestation.

 • If you think your lettuce is affected, you can carefully pull out the plants and check their roots.
 Make sure to only pull out plants that are big enough not to get damaged by this.
 If you see any aphids, wash them off with water.
-Then replant the lettuce in fresh compost, never in the same place as the aphids will be in the soil.
-Cultivate the soil to expose the aphids which will make them an easy meal for natural predators such as ladybirds.
+Then replant the lettuce in fresh compost, never in the same place, as the aphids will be in the soil.
+Cultivate the soil to expose the aphids, which will make them an easy meal for natural predators such as ladybirds.

 • You can also use insect-proof mesh to prevent the aphids from reaching the lettuce roots.
-I used this Environmesh before and it worked well.
+I used this Environmesh before, and it worked well.

 RHS Agralan Enviromesh Fine Garden Insect Netting Mesh For Crop & Vegetable Pest Protection (Standard - 2.1m x 4.5m)